jim-easterbrook/pywws/doc_src/guides/weather_ini.rst

  user = username
  password = userpassword
  directory = public_html/weather/data/
+ port = 21

 These entries provide details of your website (or local directory) where processed text files and graph images should be transferred to.

 ``local site`` specifies whether the files should be copied to a local directory or sent to a remote site.
 You may want to set this if you run your web server on the same machine as you are running pywws on.

 ``secure`` specifies whether to transfer files using SFTP (secure FTP) instead of the more common FTP.
 Your web site provider should be able to tell you if you can use SFTP.
+Note that you may need to change the ``port`` value when you change to or from secure mode.

 ``site`` is the web address of the FTP site to transfer files to.

 ``user`` and ``password`` are the FTP site login details.
 Your web site provider should have provided them to you.

 ``directory`` specifies where on the FTP site (or local file system) the files should be stored.
 Note that you may have to experiment with this a bit - you might need a '/' character at the start of the path.

+.. versionadded:: 13.12.dev1120
+   ``port`` specifies the port number to use.
+   Default value is 21 for FTP, 22 for SFTP.
+   Your web site provider may tell you to use a different port number.

 twitter: configuration of posting to Twitter
 --------------------------------------------